The Thonga Trail was conceptualised by two Zululanders who begun rediscovering their own back yard after lockdown and were re-awakened to its magic.

 Andy and Grant Brokensha met in 2014 diving the Okavango and drifting the Congo River in a dugout canoe for weeks on end fishing for Goliath Tigers whilst filming the fishing series - "Fishing for Giants”.
 They've subsequently traveled together to Uganda, Gabon, Tanzania and Seychelles.
 Grant lives in Sodwana and has been around Maputaland his whole life in between extensive travels to every far flung corner of the globe as a successful wildlife filmmaker.
 He is known locally as "Mfana ga Umkhonto", “The Son of the Spear”.
 (That's a story for around the campfire).
 Grants father was the officer in charge of the entire KZN coastline for 35 years in the Natal Parks Board and included the proclamation of the marine reserves and sanctuaries you will walk through today.

 Damien is a Frenchman who fell in love with Maputaland, and is an incredible & passionate chef.
 He lives, breathes and dreams of culinary adventures and creates nearly everything from scratch, sourcing locally and considerately.
-He will take care of all your needs from carnivore to vegan and adds a 5 star touch to the rural adventure you're taking part in.
+His family live and success in the area means that we don't have him on all our trails.
+On our trails you'll still find many of his amazing products, even if he's not there in person.
+Together with him we will take care of all your needs from carnivore to vegan and adds a 5 star touch to the rural adventure you're taking part in.

 My name is Damien, the chef that will be taking care of you during your Thonga